-All harbour users are reminded of the requirement to, at all times, proceed at a safe speed and not to produce wake or wash that could cause a nuisance to other river users.
-The harbour is not just used by ships and well founded boats, tenders and dinghies are also commonplace, many of which have a low freeboard and could easily be swamped.
-You don't want to be responsible for sinking a family in their tender on the way out to their boat moored on a swinging mooring.
+Harbour users are reminded to proceed at a safe speed at all times.
+Do not to produce wake or wash that could cause a nuisance to other harbour/river users.
+The harbour is not only used by ships and well founded boats; tenders and dinghies are also commonplace, many of which have a low freeboard and could easily be swamped.

-The marinas and pontoons, which line the fairway, accommodate a range of vessels which are susceptible to damage from excessive wash and wake; be considerate, 6 knots through the water is a limit and not a target.
-Remember to look behind you and check your wash, a motor boat or rib may well produce more wash at 6 knots than it does on the plane so reduce your speed even further.
+The marinas and pontoons lining the fairway accommodate a range of vessels that are susceptible to damage from excessive wash and wake.
+Be considerate; 6 knots through the water is a limit and not a target.
+Remember to look behind you and check your wash; a motor boat or RIB may well produce more wash at 6 knots than it does on the plane, so reduce your speed even further if necessary.

 Users are reminded of General Directions 3.2 and 3.3

 , which are the regulations for speed limit and wash in Cowes Harbour.
 A vessel found to be in breach of a General Direction, or which causes damage or injury may find themselves in court and on summary conviction could be fined up to £2,500.General Direction 3.2.
 Speed Limit

 3.2.1.
 Every vessel navigating the Inner Harbour of Cowes or within 100 metres of the Mean High Water Mark shall unless otherwise authorised by the Harbour Master in writing, subject to the requirements of maintaining adequate steerage way and control, be navigated at a speed not exceeding 6 knots through the water.